verbb/consume/README.md

-# Consume Plugin for Craft CMS
+# Consume plugin for Craft CMS
 <img width="500" src="https://verbb.imgix.net/plugins/consume/consume-social-card.png?v=2">

 Consume is a Craft CMS plugin for making HTTP requests in your Twig templates.
 Integrates with the [Auth](https://github.com/verbb/auth) module to make it possible to use OAuth clients without having to worry about refresh tokens, token management, etc.